 The Ninja DUO is better for making smoothies than the NutriBullet Blender Combo.
-The Ninja can produce silkier smoothies in less time, and you can pick up a variant that has a micro-juicing attachment.
+The Ninja can produce silkier smoothies in less time, and you can pick up a variant with a micro-juicing attachment.
 It's also better at making almond butter.
-However, it should be noted that it's very loud when blending.
-The NutriBullet, in comparison, has less cleaning needs, and it can make snow-like ice.
+However, it's loud when blending.
+The NutriBullet, in comparison, has fewer cleaning needs, and it can make snow-like ice.